 The Supplier Development Programme (SDP)

-Scotland’s free tender training service for small and medium-sized enterprises (SMEs) has launched a new programme of tender training events.
+Scotland’s free tender training service for for small and medium-sized enterprises (SMEs) is a programme of tender training events.

-The new programme has been designed to make sure that SMEs can easily progress through the various different course levels with free events in or near their business location, plus many of the courses can be accessed online via webinar, reducing the time burden on small businesses being out of the office.
+The programme has been designed to ensure that SMEs can easily progress through the various different course levels with free events in or near their business location, plus many of the courses can be accessed online via webinar, reducing the time burden on small businesses being out of the office.

-The programme includes a wealth of new courses, including hot topics such as community benefits and sustainable procurement, as well as core issues such as finding contracts and completing pre-qualification questionnaires (PQQs).
-So whether you are starting out and wish to find out about how to work with the public sector or need to improve your tender skills, SDP will have a course for you.
-To find out more information, book a course and get tender ready visit SDP's website.
+The programme includes a wealth of courses, including 'hot topics' such as community benefits and sustainable procurement, as well as core issues such as finding contracts and completing European Single Procurement Documents (ESPDs).
+So whether you are just starting out and wish to find out about how to work with the public sector or need to improve your tender skills, SDP will have a course for you.
+Please visit their website to browse and book a course and to get tender ready.